-In case a disaster strikes, you can restore an entire VM instance from a cloud-native snapshot or image-level backup.
-Veeam Backup for Google Cloud allows you to restore one or more VM instances at a time, to the original location or to a new location.
+In case a disaster strikes, you can restore an entire VM instance from a cloud-native snapshot or an image-level backup.
+Veeam Backup & Replication allows you to restore one or more VM instances at a time, to the original location or to a new location.

 When restoring a VM instance, Veeam Backup for Google Cloud recovers data from all zonal and regional persistent disks (standard, balanced, extreme and SSD) attached to the instance.
 However, when it comes to local SSDs (SCSI and NVMe), Veeam Backup for Google Cloud is able to recover only the configuration of these disks due to technical reasons.

-To restore a protected VM instance, do the following:
+To restore an entire VM instance, do the following: